MicrosoftDocs/win32/desktop-src/direct3d9/text-encoding.md

 ---
-Description: 'The DirectX .x file format is not specific to any application.
-It uses templates that don''t depend on how the file is used.
-This allows the .x file format to be used by any client application.' ms.assetid: 'fe74f65a-ed9f-4669-82fd-ccd9181df517'
+Description: The DirectX .x file format is not specific to any application.
+It uses templates that dont depend on how the file is used.
+This allows the .x file format to be used by any client application. ms.assetid: fe74f65a-ed9f-4669-82fd-ccd9181df517
 title: Text Encoding
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Text Encoding